 - 1. Suggested minimum weight for 4-H Fair is 90 lbs (lighter weight animals may be shown) - 2.
-Exhibitor must own and tag all animals by June 15, current year, to be eligible to show. - 3.
+Exhibitor must own and tag all animals by June 15, current year, to be eligible to show.
+(If the 15th falls on a weekend, then tagging paperwork will be due the Friday before). - 3.
 All market lambs will be shown by weight.
 Lambs will be weighed, and classes divided to make classes of 10 or less. - 4.
 All market lambs must be shown in short (1/4" or less) fleece. - 5.
 Ewe lambs shown in market class may not be shown in breeding class. - 6.
 All market lambs and commercial ewes must be "slick shorn", above the knee and hock joints, including the head, before arrival on the grounds.
 A maximum of 0.2 (two tenths) inch of wool is permitted.
 There will be no shearing of market lambs or commercial ewes allowed on any part of the grounds after arrival.
 Anyone found in violation will have his or her electric clippers temporarily confiscated, and that animal will be disqualified.
 Touch-up clippings with scissors or hand shears will be allowed.
 No artificial coloring or use of adhesives is allowed on market lambs. - 7.
 Grand Champion and Reserve Grand Champion Lambs will be selected.

-Class 800 Market Lamb
+Class 675 Market Lamb